tansudasli/spark-sandbox/README.md

        * Leverage stop instances for more decrease.
 - [ ] master-slave, on your local machine
 - [x] Serverless Databricks on Azure<br>
      look for details under */databricks-jupiter-notebooks/README.md* file.
-You only pay, when you process.
+You only pay,when you process.
 - [ ] Serverless Databricks on AWS